openstack/nova/doc/source/contributor/index.rst

 * :doc:`/contributor/api-ref-guideline`: The guideline to write the API reference.

+Nova also provides notifications over the RPC API, which you may wish to extend.

+* :doc:`/contributor/notifications`: How to add your own notifications

 .. # NOTE(amotoki): toctree needs to be placed at the end of the secion to
    # keep the document structure in the PDF doc.
 .. toctree::